|Commodity||Zinc, Silver, Copper, Lead, Gold|

 As of December 2011, it was estimated that mineral reserves permit a mine life of 9.5 years.
 There is good potential to expand the mine life through exploratory drilling.

-A remotely operated spraying unit dispenses the shotcrete onto the weak rock walls.
+A remotely operated spraying unit dispenses the shotcrete onto any weak rock walls.
 Drilling is performed by electric hydraulic drill jumbos mounted on diesel carriers.
 Rock-bolting operations are performed with electric hydraulic units.
 LHDs (2.7, 3.9 and 4.8 cubic meters) are being used in conjunction with two 50 tonnes and one 30 tonnes haulage trucks.

 Ventilation is achieved through two ventilation raises and through the main decline.
 Power is supplied by mine generators.
 Compressed air is used for de-watering.
 An industrial Ethernet cable is used for mine radio and other communications.